 Pipe & Drape Parts and Setup

 Steel bases come in a variety of sizes and weights, depending on the height and weight of the drape being used.
 For instance, if you are using a 3’ tall section as a divider or entry area, a smaller base is sufficient.
 The taller and heavier the drape material used, the larger and heavier the bases will need to be.
-Drape may be floor supported up to 25’ Tall.
-In this instance, we recommend large heavy weight bases, as well as additional sand bags or base weights.
-Anything taller should be supported from a flown truss or rail.
+The drape may be floor supported up to 25’ Tall.
+In this instance, we recommend large heavy-weight bases, as well as additional sandbags or base weights.
+Anything taller should be supported by a flown truss or rail.

 Crossbeams (Telescoping drape supports)

-Digitally printed backgrounds are easily hung on pipe and drape frames, if you’re looking for a more thematic or custom look .
-We stock 100’s of existing styles and designs, and our custom event fabrication team is happy to create a custom background just for your particular needs.
+Digitally printed backgrounds are easily hung on pipe and drape frames, if you’re looking for a more thematic or custom look.
+We stock hundreds of existing styles and designs, and our custom event fabrication team is happy to create a custom background just for your particular needs.

-In conclusion, if you want to create temporary walls with a limitless number of possibilities and looks, pipe and drape is a great solution.
+In conclusion, if you want to create temporary walls with a limitless number of possibilities and looks, pipe and drape are a great solution.